MatthieuDartiailh/bytecode/doc/api.rst

       Resolve jump targets: replace abstract labels (:class:`Label`) with concrete instruction offsets (relative or absolute, depending on the jump operation).
-It will also add EXTENDED_ARG prefixes to jump instrctions to ensure that the target instructions can be reached.
+It will also add EXTENDED_ARG prefixes to jump instructions to ensure that the target instructions can be reached.

       If *compute_jumps_passes* is not None, it sets the upper limit for the number of passes that can be made to generate EXTENDED_ARG prefixes for